 What is roster optimisation?

 Roster optimisation is the process of creating staff schedules that match labour supply to demand as efficiently as possible.
-It involves balancing multiple factors including employee availability, skills, costs, award compliance, and business requirements to minimise wage waste while maintaining service levels.
+It involves balancing employee availability, skills, costs, award compliance, and business requirements to minimise wage waste while maintaining service levels.
+The goal is right-sizing staffing with rostering software, not simply cutting hours.

 Effective roster optimisation typically reduces labour costs by 3-8% without affecting service quality.
-For a business spending $500,000 annually on wages, this represents $15,000 to $40,000 in savings.
-The biggest gains come from reducing unnecessary overtime, optimising penalty rate exposure, and eliminating overstaffing during slow periods.
+For a business spending $500,000 annually on wages, that’s $15,000 to $40,000 in savings.
+The biggest gains come from reducing unnecessary overtime, optimising penalty rate exposure, and eliminating overstaffing during slow periods — plus the manager hours saved by automating roster building.

 What are the main techniques for optimising rosters?

-Key optimisation techniques include demand-based scheduling aligned to trading patterns, penalty rate optimisation through strategic shift timing, skills-based rostering to match capabilities to tasks, part-time and casual mix optimisation, break scheduling to minimise paid idle time, and cross-training staff for flexibility.
-Each technique addresses different cost drivers.
+Key techniques include demand-based scheduling aligned to trading patterns, penalty rate optimisation through strategic shift timing, skills-based rostering to match capabilities to tasks, casual and permanent mix optimisation, break scheduling to minimise paid idle time, and cross-training staff for flexibility.
+Each technique addresses a different cost driver, so most businesses combine several.

 How do penalty rates affect roster optimisation in Australia?

 Australian awards include significant penalty rates for evenings, weekends, and public holidays that can double or triple base labour costs.
-Optimising rosters to reduce penalty rate exposure—without compromising operations—is often the largest single opportunity for cost savings.
+Optimising rosters to reduce penalty rate exposure — without compromising operations — is often the single biggest savings opportunity.
+This might mean adjusting shift start times, scheduling flexible tasks during base-rate hours, or using a different staff mix on penalty days.
+See our award rate guides for the underlying rates.

 Can auto-scheduling software improve rosters automatically?

 Yes.
 Modern auto-scheduling software uses algorithms to generate improved rosters based on demand forecasts, staff availability, skills, costs, and compliance rules.
-These systems can evaluate thousands of possible roster combinations to find efficient solutions that would be impossible to identify manually.
+These systems can evaluate thousands of roster combinations to find efficient solutions that would be impossible to identify manually — and the best ones let managers review and adjust before publishing.

 How do you improve rosters without understaffing?

-Effective optimisation maintains service levels by using demand data to right-size staffing rather than arbitrarily cutting hours.
-Historical sales, foot traffic, or workload data identifies true staffing requirements.
-The goal is eliminating waste, not cutting corners—matching labour to actual demand, not reducing it below requirements.
+Use demand data to right-size staffing rather than arbitrarily cutting hours.
+Historical sales, foot traffic, or workload data identifies true staffing requirements, and buffer staff or on-call arrangements cover unexpected spikes.
+The goal is eliminating waste, not cutting corners — matching labour to actual demand, not reducing it below requirements.

 What data is needed for roster optimisation?

-Effective roster optimisation requires demand data (sales, customers, workload by hour and day), employee information (availability, skills, pay rates, employment type), award rules (penalty rates, minimum engagements, break requirements), historical patterns (actual versus rostered hours, productivity metrics), and business constraints.
+You need demand data (sales, customers, or workload by hour and day), employee information (availability, skills, pay rates, employment type), award rules (penalty rates, minimum engagements, breaks), historical patterns (actual versus rostered hours), and business constraints (opening hours, minimum coverage, service standards).
+Capturing accurate worked hours through time and attendance is the foundation.

 How often should you review roster efficiency?

 Review roster efficiency monthly using variance analysis comparing rostered versus actual hours and costs.
 Conduct deeper quarterly reviews examining labour cost ratios, overtime trends, and penalty rate exposure.
-Annual reviews should assess overall staffing structure including the casual/permanent mix.
+Annual reviews should assess overall staffing structure, including the casual and permanent mix, and alignment with business changes.